 It’s that blooming time of year again in Santa Fe, when trees around the city begin to burst with pink and white blossoms and daffodils pop up, creating a vibrant yellow border in front of The City Different's iconic adobe walls.
 Soon the wisteria vines will be cascading with purple flowers and the mighty cottonwoods will be leafy green again.
 As the spring season descends on The City Different, our thoughts turn to stunning outdoor spaces, lush gardens, and scenic natural preserves.

 If you think Santa Fe is all juniper and sagebrush, you are in for a wonderful surprise!
 For those interested in the flora and fauna and who enjoy spending time outdoors, be sure to include a visit to one of these Santa Fe gardens.

 Santa Fe Botanical Gardens at Museum Hill

-Sitting just below the buildings of Santa Fe’s Museum Hill area and spanning both sides of the Arroyo de los Pinos, the Santa Fe Botanical Garden presents plants that are both native to the region and those that have been historically cultivated by people living in the area for more than 400 years.
+Sitting just below the buildings of Santa Fe’s Museum Hill area and spanning both sides of the Arroyo de los Pinos, the Santa Fe Botanical Garden hosts plants that are both native to the region and those that have been historically cultivated by people living in the area for more than 400 years.
 In the peak growing season, April through October, the garden is open seven days a week from 9 am to 5 pm.

 Randall Davey Audubon Center

 The Randall Davey Audubon Center is open Monday–Saturday, 8 am to 4 pm with very helpful and knowledgeable volunteers on hand.
 Each Friday, there's the opportunity for a docent-led tour of the historic Randall Davey House and Studio (call ahead to reserve).
 Every Saturday morning at 8:30 am, the Center offers a free guided bird walk led by expert volunteer birders, one of the best ways to get to know the local birds and witness them in their natural habitat.

 Santa Fe Garden Club Tours